heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1876.* The clock of the Great Hall, in its proud armature of polished brass, seems immobile.
+*1876.* The hands on the Great Hall's clock, in its proud armature of polished brass, seem immobile.
 The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---naptha flares at midday---and even the bronze likeness of George